How to manage your paid subscriptions

 Checking your subscriptions

-It can be a good idea to take some time to search for and note down, all the services you’re currently paying for in a spreadsheet, word document or a notepad.
+Take some time to search for and note down all the services you’re currently paying for in a spreadsheet, word document or a notepad.

 This way, it’ll be easier to decide what to bin and what to keep.

 The first place to check for subscriptions is your bank statement, as this is where payments should be coming from.

 It can be daunting, so start by filtering your bank statement to the past month.
 Then, note down the service and price of all outgoings, including those you already knew about.
 You can also increase this to six months or a year to catch any subscriptions that aren’t paid monthly.

 Most services email you before a recurring payment is scheduled to come out.
 You can search your emails using words like “free trial”, “payments” or “subscriptions” to try retrieving forgotten subscriptions.

 Checking your bank statement and emails should give you an overall view of your subscriptions, but some payments may not explicitly state which company is charging them.
 This is likely happening because you’re using third party payment services.

 Track your app store